nereasastre/Music_Corpus_Annotator/README.md

     This will highlight all of the notes with the annotation color.
 The application will highlight from the first note that has been clicked       on to the note where the mouse button was released.
     You can also annotate full measures (from start to end) with the mouse.
 To do so, proceed as explained above but instead of using the
     Shift key use the **Alt key**.
 This will highlight the measures from start to end from the first clicked on measure to the last one.
-- **Delete a measure**: To delete the annotations from the last annotated measure, use the Backspace button.
+- **Delete a measure's annotations**: To delete the annotations from the last annotated measure, use the Backspace button.
 If you want to delete a measure that is not the last one, go to the measure using the arrow keys.
 Once it is highlighted in gray, press the Backspace key.
-- **Move measures without annotating**: In order to move to another measure without annotating, use the arrow keys (left to move backwards, right to move forward).
-This will update the select measure.
-If you cannot see the select measure, press the Period "." key, and it will appear again.
 - **Go to the next/previous score**: In order to go to the next score in index.json, press the "Next" button.
 To render the previous score, press the "Previous" button.
 - **Clear all annotations**: If you wish to clear all your annotations, press the Esc key.